Hazor-Hellscream/Project-Hellscream-Info/README.md

 *Classic Dungeons

-- Ragefire Chasm - Not Tested @ ??%
+- Ragefire Chasm - Not Spawned @ 50% [Scripted]
-- The Deadmines - Not Tested @ ??%
+- The Deadmines - Not Working @ 45%
-- Wailing Caverns - Working @ 100% [Scripted]
+- Wailing Caverns - Working @ 97% [Scripted] - Need Npc_narlex fixed/Gossip.
-- Stormwind Stockades - Working @ 100% [Scripted]
+- Stormwind Stockades - Working @ 97% [Scripted] - Needs loot added to mobs/bosses.
 - Shadowfang Keep - Not Working @ 38% [Not Scripted]
-- Blackfathom Deeps - Not Tested @ ??%
+- Blackfathom Deeps - Not Working @ Old Version Of Dungeon 0% [Not Scripted]
 - Gnomeregan - Not Tested @ ??%
 - Scarlet Halls - Not Tested @ ??%
 - Scarlet Monastery - Not Tested @ ??%